sinha-19/Interview-Prep-Tracker/README.md

 # 📚 Interview Preparation Progress Tracker

-A simple, beginner-friendly React.js application to track your interview preparation progress across key topics: DSA, OS, DBMS, CN, and HR.
+A simple, beginner-friendly React.js application to track your interview preparation progress across key topics: DSA, OS, DBMS and CN.
 Easily add topics, update your study status, and test your knowledge with built-in quizzes before marking topics as "In Progress" or "Completed".
 All data persists in LocalStorage.

 **🌐 Live Demo:**
 [https://interview-prep-tracker.vercel.app/](https://interview-prep-tracker.vercel.app/)